Martin023/la-galerie/README.md

 * Serve on your browser ( python manage.py runserver)

 ## Known bugs:
-Displaying modal for description.
+Tested on Chrome and firefox web browsers and its working okay.
+If you encounter any errors, create a new issue on the issues page and kindly reach out for any clarifications.

 ## TO-DO's
-* Fix modal bug
-* Work on the User interface
+* User interface furnishing and optimisation.

 ## Technologies used
-Html, css, bootstrap, figma, python-django
+Html, css, bootstrap, figma, python-django. fontawesome

 ## Support and contact
 Reach me through my contacts in my socials or personal website at :